Top 9 Scheduling and Calendar Management Tips to Make the Best Use of Your Time and Boost Productivity

 And in order to make our days better, we frantically try out different methods to be productive.
 Productivity primarily starts with planning and managing your daily calendar and schedule.

-So, if you are a business owner looking for the best ways to organize your calendar or just an individual searching for tips on how to schedule your day to avoid draining yourself, you’ve come to the right place.
+So, if you are a business owner looking for the best ways to organize your calendar or just an individual searching for scheduling tips to avoid draining yourself through the day, you’ve come to the right place.

 Here are the top 9 schedule and calendar management tips to help you organize your calendar and stay on top of your game:

 - Write down your goals for the week

 - Use the Pomodoro technique

 - Color-code your calendar

 - Follow the 4 D’s of time management